-Chronic contributor and artist, Sammy Baloji has an exhibition underway in Berlin.
-His body of work, ‘Mémoire’ (from 2006) is on show at Friedrich-Ebert-Stiftung (Hiroshimastraße 17) until next week, Thursday 24 October.
+Chronic contributor and artist, Sammy Baloji had an exhibition in Berlin.
+His body of work, ‘Mémoire’ (from 2006) was on show at Friedrich-Ebert-Stiftung (Hiroshimastraße 17)

 Over to our friends at AfricAvenir to say more: